 In this video I tackle some of the most famous courtroom scenes in Ally McBeal, Boston Legal, and LA Law.
 Great dramas, but BAD lawyering.
 Most of them are preposterous, but I still love watching them.

-SUIT UP!
-Even if you're not a lawyer, you can still dress like one.
+★ SUIT UP!
+Even if you're not a lawyer, you can still DRESS LIKE A LAWYER.
 All of my suits are from BlackLapel (I've used them exclusively for over five years).
 Their custom suits are amazing, yet still ridiculously affordable.
-HIGHLY recommended: https://go.magik.ly/ml/f78n/ (affiliate link, which helps out the channel)
+HIGHLY recommended: https://go.magik.ly/ml/f78n/

 I hope this will be the first video in a series of "Lawyer Reacts" videos.
 There are a lot of portrayals of lawyers in the media including movies and TV -- and a lot of cringeworthy lawyering.